Identifiability of linear compartmental models: the singular locus: Background

 \section{Background}

-In this section, we recall linear compartment models, their input-output equations, and the concept of identifiability.
-We also introduce the main focus our work: the locus of non-identifiable parameter values and the equation that defines it.
+In this section, we recall linear compartmental models, their input-output equations, and the concept of identifiability.
+We also introduce the main focus our work: the locus of non-identifiable parameter values (the singular locus) and the equation that defines it.